-This Official Statement does not constitute an offering of any security other than the original offering of the Bonds identified on the cover page of this Official Statement.
+This Official Statement does not constitute an offering of any security other than the original offering of the Series 2010-1 Bonds and the Series 2010-2 Bonds (collectively, the "Bonds") identified on the cover.
 No person has been authorized by the Treasurer, the Department, or the State to give any information or to make any representation, other than that contained in this Official Statement, and if given or made, such other information or representation not so authorized must not be relied upon as having been given or authorized by the Treasurer, the Department or the State.
 This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, and there shall not be any sale of the Bonds by any person, in any jurisdiction in which it is unlawful to make such offer, solicitation or sale.